Kolten Wong Player Props: Mariners vs. Angels

-Kolten Wong -- 0-for-2 in his last game -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Reid Detmers on the mound, on April 3 at 9:40 PM ET.
+On Wednesday, Kolten Wong (coming off going 0-for-2) and the Seattle Mariners face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Guardians.
+In his last game he had a hitless performance (0-for-2) against the Guardians.

 Kolten Wong Game Info & Props vs. the Angels